Posted 08.17.2022 by Tomori Uriel

 — Later (@latermedia) March 4, 2022

-The right content can substantially boost your product positioning and deliver value that your audience will appreciate.
+The right content can substantially boost your product positioning and deliver the value your audience will appreciate.

 Content is crucial to a thriving community.
-Smart marketers know creative content is crucial for anyone looking to grow a B2B business with social media.
+Intelligent marketers know creative content is vital for anyone looking to grow a B2B business with social media.